-The Pre-N Card complies with the 802.11g standard in order to communicate with other 802.11g-compliant wireless devices at 54Mbps.
-The Card is compatible with all 802.11g devices as well as other 802.11b products.
-Pre-N products operate on the same 2.4GHz frequency band as 802.11g and 802.11b Wi-Fi® products.
+The Card complies with the IEEE 802.11g standard in order to communicate with other 802.11g-compliant wireless devices at 54Mbps.
+The Card is compatible with all 802.11g devices as well as other 802.11b products at 11Mbps.
+802.11g products operate on the same 2.4GHz frequency band as 802.11b Wi-Fi® products.

-- 2.4GHz ISM (Industrial, Science, and Medical) band operation - Integrated easy-to-use Wireless Client Utility - PCI interface, for operation in virtually any desktop computer - WPA, 64-bit WEP (Wired Equivalent Privacy), or 128-bit encryption - Wireless access to networked resources - Supports for both Infrastructure and Ad-Hoc (peer-to-peer) networking modes - Easy installation and use - Internal antenna - Network link activity and wireless connection indicators
+- 2.4GHz ISM (Industrial, Science, and Medical) band operation - Integrated easy-to-use Wireless Client Utility - CardBus interface, for operation in virtually any notebook computer - WPA, 64-bit WEP (Wired Equivalent Privacy), or 128-bit encryption - Wireless access to networked resources. - Supports for both Infrastructure and Ad-Hoc (peer-to-peer) networking modes - Easy installation and use - Internal antenna - LED power and network link indicators